shubhexists/shubhexists/README.md

 # Showcase : )
 - [go-json-db](https://github.com/shubhexists/go-json-db) - A JSON Database similar to MongoDB(Atlas) implemented in Golang.
 - [2048](https://github.com/shubhexists/2048) - A 2048 game implemented in Flutter/Dart
+- [vault](https://github.com/shubhexists/vault) - A simplified version control system built in Rust for local files, quite similar to how git functions.